ansible-collections/ibm_zos_core/docs/source/modules/zos_blockinfile.rst

 .. note::
    It is the playbook author or user's responsibility to avoid files that should not be encoded, such as binary files.
 A user is described as the remote user, configured either for the playbook or playbook tasks, who can also obtain escalated privileges to execute as root or another user.

    All data sets are always assumed to be cataloged.
 If an uncataloged data set needs to be encoded, it should be cataloged first.
-The :ref:`zos_data_set <zos_data_set_module>` module can be used to catalog uncataloged data sets.
+The `zos_data_set <./zos_data_set.html>`_ module can be used to catalog uncataloged data sets.

    For supported character sets used to encode data, refer to the `documentation <https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/resources/character_set.html>`_.